AI-Native Companies: How Developers Orchestrate AI Agents Instead of Writing Code

 GPT-5.2 and the Stargate megaproject

-OpenAI has continued its strategy of hyperscaling with GPT-5.2 (April 2025) and the massive Stargate infrastructure project.
+OpenAI has stayed the course on hyperscaling with GPT-5.2 (April 2025) and the vast Stargate infrastructure project.

 GPT-5.2 Specifications: